VA3DSO/VIC-BBS/README.md

 - SYSOPMENU : main menu for Sysop
 - DOSSHELL : help menu for Sysop DOS shell

-## Real VIC-20 vs VICE: Differences
-The way the BBS answers calls is very simple.
-The "modem" is programmed to answer after one ring (ats0=1) and all the BBS does is monitor the user port (address 37136) for a carrier tone.
-On a physical VIC-20, that shows up on bit 3 (ie: AND 8 in BASIC or AND #$08 in ML) whereas in VICE it shows up on bit 4 (ie: AND 16 in BASIC or AND #$10 in ML).
-This is referenced in just one spot (common.c) in the carrierdetect() function.
-Update this depending on which platform you are using (the Release files are created with VICE in mind).

-Note: Bits are numbered 0 to 7 (not 1 to 8) so bit 0=1, bit 1=2, bit 2=4, bit 3=8, bit 4=16, etc.

 ## Real Time Clock
 The VIC has no way of knowing what the current date is, and it's time keeping ability is hampered by the fact that the internal timer pauses whenver the disk is accessed.
 This makes using an external real time clock (RTC) chip required to run the BBS effectively.